SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     2. Navigate from Poetry Slam Manager to the related SAP Business One purchase order (*Purchase Order* instance).
     3. Use the same Identity Authentication service tenant as a corporate identity provider (IdP) and configure single sign-on for:
         - Poetry Slam Manager,
-        - SAP Business One, Web Client,
+        - SAP Business One, Web client,
         - SAP Business One Control Center,
         - and SAP Business One Extension Manager.
 2. Back-channel integration: Create SAP Business One purchase orders in Poetry Slam Manager using OData APIs with basic authentication.